 Patient outreach using risk assessments

-Sheetal Shah is the chief operating officer at SymphonyRM, a healthcare AI startup that helps systems improve patient engagement with the goal of improving relationships between health systems and their customers, as well as improving outcomes from healthcare, community, and customer experience.
+Sheetal Shah is the chief operating officer at Actium Health (formerly SymphonyRM), a healthcare AI startup that helps systems improve patient engagement with the goal of improving relationships between health systems and their customers, as well as improving outcomes from healthcare, community, and customer experience.
 These AI systems are extremely valuable to hospitals as they can screen through thousands of data sets collected from electronic health records (EHR), allowing better patient outreach from the hospital as well as increased patient engagement with the healthcare organization.

 To better understand the value behind these systems, Shah compares AI data collection through EHR with Amazon.
 “How they value the data they collect through how you shop, and in many ways, they would probably say it’s proprietary, it’s priceless,” says Shah.
 “It allows them to identify what consumer interests are and what demand lies in what products.
 They nudge you when you need something that you don’t know you need, and you probably buy it.”